If you’re learning Swedish and want to dive further, there is no better substitute than watching Films and TV-series from Sweden.

-Set in Sweden at the beginning of the 20th century, the film follows the lives and adventures of two wealthy, brother and sister Fanny and Alexander Ekdahl.
+Set in Sweden at the beginning of the 20th century, the film follows the lives and adventures of two wealthy brothers and sisters, Fanny and Alexander Ekdahl.

-If you’re interested in watching one of the best Swedish films ever made, this should be in your bucket-list!
+If you’re interested in watching one of the best Swedish films ever made, this should be on your bucket list!

 It has won several nominations and awards, including best cinematography at Oscar and best foreign movies at Golden Globes.

 You would like a simple vocabulary and easy-to-understand dialogues.

 3. Evil (2003)

 Directed by Mikael Håfström, Evil (Ondskan) is a 2003 Swedish drama film based on Jan Guillou’s novel of the same name.

 It is an epic cinematic and psychological study of adolescent cruelty.

 Evil is a compelling tale about Erik, a 16-year-old boy whose life has been disturbed by violence.

 After going through a rough childhood and the impact of a dysfunctional family, it makes him a violent teenager.